bjonnh/fpga_class_psone/web/content/requirements/linux/_index.md

 For example on x64, assuming you want to install in your home directory, it will decompress in ~/oss-cad-suite

-This is assumed you will run all those commands in the same terminal.
+This is assuming you will run all those commands in the same terminal.

 ```shell
 # You can customize those, but you are responsible to change them when necessary